Ángel Rivero Méndez: Battle of Fajardo

 Rivero Méndez was ordered to investigate the situation in Fajardo.
 He was told that the Americans no longer occupied the city and that it would be an easy task to capture the people of Fajardo who had betrayed Spain.
 Rivero Méndez passed the information to General Ortega who suggested to General Macías take the town with 200 soldiers and an artillery battery.
-Macías was told to capture Dr. Veve and all those involved in the revolt, including the Americans in the lighthouse, even it meant the destruction of the lighthouse.
+Macías was told to capture Dr. Veve and all those involved in the revolt, including the Americans in the lighthouse, even if it meant the destruction of the lighthouse.
 Macías refused to accept Ortega's plan.

 On August 4, Governor General Macías sent Colonel Pedro del Pino and 200 men to recapture the city.
 When Colonel Pino entered Fajardo he found it nearly deserted because the residents, fearing a battle, had fled to the Fajardo lighthouse.
 Pino waited until darkness fell and then ordered his men to attack the lighthouse.
 The Marines signaled the ships that they were under attack and the ships began to bombard the shore in a protective pattern.
 The Spanish forces retreated back to the city.

 The following day U.S. Marine Lieutenant John A. Lejeune came ashore with a detachment of Marines and evacuated the civilians and Marines for transport to Ponce, and the lighthouse was abandoned.
-Meanwhile, in the City of Fajardo, Pino's men tore down the United States flags that flew over the Customs House and City Hall and returned to San Juan after verifying that the lighthouse was abandoned, displaying the flags as his trophies of war.
+Meanwhile, in the city of Fajardo, Pino's men tore down the United States flags that flew over the Customs House and City Hall and returned to San Juan after verifying that the lighthouse was abandoned, displaying the flags as trophies of war.
 It was the only time that American forces were forced to withdraw from any position during the campaign in Puerto Rico.

 End of the conflict

-Spain surrendered and Puerto Rico became a possession of the United States as an outcome of the Treaty of Paris of 1898.
+Spain surrendered and Puerto Rico became a territory of the United States as an outcome of the Treaty of Paris of 1898.
 On October 18, 1898, Rivero Méndez was ordered to turn over the keys of all the military installations in San Juan to Captain Henry A. Reed of the U.S. Army.
 Rivero Méndez was offered a military position by both the American and Spanish governments.
 He declined both offers and, on April 18, 1899, he officially retired from the Spanish Army.

 Newspaper reports from his obituary state that he served as governor of Puerto Rico for two days and that after the war, Rivero Méndez became a US Citizen.

 Later years

 Kola Champagne

 In 1902, a few years after the end of the Spanish-American War, Rivero Méndez founded El Polo Norte Fábrica de Sodas (The North Pole soda factory) under Sres.
 Rivero & Co. where he created Kola Champagne, which became a popular soft drink in Puerto Rico.
 While developing the drink he worked on his book, Chronicle of the Spanish-American War in Puerto Rico.
-Now, Kola Champagne is manufactured and sold in the United States and Mexico by Goya Foods.
-Inc. Other countries that have also produced the drink are Colombia and Jamaica.
+Now, Kola Champagne is manufactured and sold in the United States and Mexico by Goya Foods, Inc. Other countries that have also produced the drink are Colombia and Jamaica.